A comfy bed is often not enough to get good sleep.

 Get rid of clutter

 After you’ve decided what the purpose of your bedroom is, it’s time to get rid of anything that doesn’t serve a purpose whether it’s the TV, your work laptop, face creams, etc. You can then replace them with items that help promote sleep such as candles, an eye mask, a boring book, your favorite essential oil.
 Even sleep aids are good.
 Sometimes, a weighted blanket can ease anxiety.
 Whatever you need to fall asleep faster, it should be in your bedroom.
+There are a number of weighted blanket reviews, so whichever you need to fall asleep faster, it should be in your bedroom.

 Keep the room dark